-In this example the flooding and drying should be included (see Figure 4.6), because the tidal variation of the water level will cause part of the beach to dry out and flood during the simulation.
-If you choose not to include flooding and drying, the model will blow up in situations with dry areas.
+In this example the flooding and drying should be included (see Figure 4.6), because the tidal variation of the water level will cause part of the beach to dry out and flood during the

 In our case select a drying depth of 0.005 m and a flooding depth of 0.05 m.
 The wetting depth should be 0.1 m.
 These are default values.